 To make the process of formula building easier we have created a Formula Editor, which allows you to design your formulas in a more simple, dropdown environment, rather than having to write them from scratch.

 When creating a formula, you can reference any field in your form using the alias syntax, which is an internal field name surrounded by two percent signs (e.g., %%field_name%%).
 The alias will be replaced with the actual value submitted with the form when the formula is evaluated.

-Here's an example of a formula you could use in an acknowledgement message:
+Here's an example of a formula you could use in an acknowledgment message:

 Field aliases vary from form to form.
 To see the list of aliases for your form, open the Notifications tab of your form settings.
 At the bottom of this tab, click the Show the list of available aliases for this form link.
 You can also view the available aliases from within the Formula Editor (explained below).

 The alias list is also accessible from other places in FormAssembly where formulas and aliases can be used, and you can see the alias for each field on the right side of the Outline view in your Form Builder.

 FunctionsThe engine supports most functions found in MS Excel.
 The function must be spelled in uppercase and start with the @ character.
 Here's a list of the most useful functions: